MLCourse-LU/MLCourse-LU-A1/README.md

         * If that doesn't work, you first have to install Jupyter notebook.
 You may also have to install other packages: `numpy`, `pandas`, `matplotlib`, `scikit-learn` and `pytest`.

 If you have difficulty installing a needed package, we recommend asking for help during one of the workgroup sessions.

-`!pip install (name of package)`

-The `!` will send the command out of the notebook, to the command line of Google Colab.